9/11 survivor and Maine high school graduate dies in Kenya terrorist attack

-HEBRON, Maine — The only American who died in Tuesday's terror attacks in Kenya along with at least 13 others graduated from Hebron Academy in Maine.
+HEBRON, Maine — The only American who died in Tuesday's terror attacks in Kenya, along with at least 21 others, graduated from Hebron Academy in Maine.

 Jason Spindler, originally from Texas, attended the private school, graduating in 1996.

 Spindler was killed in a blast and heavy gunfire at an upscale hotel and office complex in Kenya's capital on Tuesday, Jan.
 15. Spindler had previously survived the attacks of 9/11 in New York City.
 According to his family, Spindler was working on Wall Street during the attacks and has just arrived at his office when the first tower fell.
-His roommate at the time told the Washington Post that Spindler ran towards the victims of the attack to help them.
+His roommate at the time told the Washington Post that Spindler ran towards the victims of the attack, pulling them from the rubble.

 Spindler was the founder of a business development firm, I-DEV International, based in Nairobi.